jim3/Packet-Analyzer-Translation-Rust/README.md

 # Packet-Analyzer-Translation-Rust

-A learning exercise in order to become more familiar with the Rust programming language
+Translation of the javascript packet anaylzer program...mainly to become more familar with Rust.